jadonhansen/cloud-1/README.md

          - Choose 'From Internet to my VMs'.
          - Do not create a backend.
          - Setup your host and path rules: Check 'Advanced host and path rule (URL redirect, URL rewrite)'.
             Set action as 'Redirect the client...'.
-Response code should be 300.
+Check 'Prefix redirect'.
+            Response code should be 301.
 Check 'HTTPS redirect'.
          - In frontend setup: Set protocol as HTTP.
 Set your IP Address as the static address you are using for the HTTPS Loadbalancer.
             Port must be 80 (same as HTTPS Loadbalancer).